Texas state trooper secretly pays for elderly woman's tires when she couldn't

 KHOU 11 managed to track down the officer who made the extraordinary gift to a stranger.

-Texas DPS Tooper Drew Stoner said he wasn’t looking for attention.
+Texas DPS Trooper Drew Stoner said he wasn’t looking for attention.
 He said something in his gut told him he had to do it.

 “I’m thinking, 'What if she goes out on the road and a tire goes out on her (or) kind of falls apart on her, and she’s on the side of the road?'”
 Stoner said.